OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 Now if you keep on using `func_2_createShaders()`, you won't be referring to the shader you're about to write.
 To do so, you'll need to replace this function with `func_2bis_createShadersWithVertexShaderFromHTML()` in your JavaScript code.
 Now have control over the shader.
 Bad news.
 You're now going to code in a different language.
 It being the OpenGL Shading Language (little name: GLSL).
 Good news.
 It's actually pretty close to what you've been doing until now.

 On of the main difference with classic JavaScript is how you handle variables.
 Before, you just wrote (when you were not too lazy) `var` and it was enough.
-Now you know to specify the type of the variable (how the data should be read: is it a vector, a scalar, an array...) and the type qualifier of the variable (how the data behave: is it an input, an output, a parametre...).
+Now you know to specify the type of the variable (how the data should be read: is it a vector, a scalar, an array...) and the type qualifier of the variable (how the data behave: is it an input, an output, a parameter...).

 You'll learn about different type and type qualifier along the way but here is a bit of a head start.
 Type wise, you have scalars (`float`) and vectors of different dimensions (`vec2`, `vec3`, `vec4`).
 Their proprieties are accessed as expected (`.x`, `.y`, `.z`, `.w` for geometric vectors, `.r`, `.g`, `.b`, `.a` for color vectors).
-Type qualifier wise, your variable can be either an input (`attribute`), a parametre (`uniform`) or meant to be shared from vertex to fragment shader (`varying`).
+Type qualifier wise, your variable can be either an input (`attribute`), a parameter (`uniform`) or meant to be shared from vertex to fragment shader (`varying`).

 In our vertex shader case, the shader needs to get the vertex position as input attribute.
 The output of the vertex shader will the variable gl_Position that represents the position of the current vertex after beeing transformed by the shader.
 Here the output is simply the position vector completed by a 4th component.